Shell

 State: running

-If systemctl
+NOTE: If

-shows an error "Failed to connect to bus: No data available", check that the retina shell
+shows an error "Failed to connect to bus: No data available", check that theretina shell

 set and that you have chroot'd to /host.